-When you are ready to generate the report for the next quarter, click on <CREATE next Quarter/Year Report in New Workbook>.
+When you are ready to generate the report for the next quarter, make certain your report type is "Cumulative" and click on <CREATE next Quarter/Year Report in New Workbook>.
 It will save the new report into the same folder as the one you are using to generate it.
 To save yourself the trouble of moving reports around, I recommend that you keep all quarterly reports and the .pdf versions that are sent to Kingdom in one folder.